Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data

 { }

-The different approaches classically found in the literature are depicted in Fig. \ref{fig:schematic}.
+Different approaches classically found in the literature are depicted in Fig.~\ref{fig:schematic}.
 Meteorological quantities can come from radiosonde measurements or from numerical weather prediction (NWP) simulations; the latter enabling the prediction of future $C_n^2$ profiles based on current weather forecast.
 From these quantities, empirical (e.g. Dewan model \cite{dewan1993model}, Hufnagel-Valley model \cite{andrews2005,HVchapter6}) or theoretical (e.g. Tatarskii \cite{tatarskii1971effects}) models can be used to determine $C_n^2$.
 Alternatively, NWP software can directly solve for $C_n^2$ using the turbulent kinetic energy (TKE), see \cite{basu2020mesoscale,masciadri2017optical}.

-In this paper, none of these approaches are used.
-Instead, $C_n^2$ is derived from its statistical definition involving the optical refractive index.
-This latter is computed based on meteorological quantities coming from radiosondes.
-This is the approach highlighted in red in Fig. \ref{fig:schematic}.

-Other approaches to characterize the scintillation index $\sigma_I^2$ or the $\sigma_\chi^2$ without relying on $C_n^2$ exist, such as statistical models with probabilistic distributions (e.g. \cite{andrews2005,karasawa1988new}) or the use of phase screens (e.g. \cite{fabbro2013scintillation}), but are not considered here.
+There also exist other approaches to characterize the scintillation index $\sigma_I^2$ or the variance $\sigma_\chi^2$ without relying on $C_n^2$, such as statistical models with probabilistic distributions (e.g. \cite{andrews2005,karasawa1988new}).
+Approaches involving wave propagation in inhomogeneous media are also possible, for example making use of phase screens (e.g. \cite{fabbro2013scintillation}), but are not considered here.